songzy12/songzy12.github.io/_posts/Tool/2024-09-13-code-server.md

 date: 2024-09-13T21:56:16+08:00
 ---

-How to install and use Code Server: <https://github.com/coder/code-server>
+How to install and use [Code Server](https://github.com/coder/code-server).

 ## Install